 The bottom line:

-Hunger is a natural signal that lets you know that your food stores are low and it’s time to eat now.
+Hunger pangs are a natural signal that lets you know that your food stores are low and it’s time to eat now.
 When you eat food, another hormone signal triggers that tells you to stop eating.

 However, if you’re leptin resistant, you may not receive a fullness signal and think that your body is starving — even though it has more than enough energy stored.